 3.4 Sensory Attributes of Mixed Fruit Juice from Pineapple, Watermelon and Beetroot

-Sensory evaluation (Table 4) assessed appearance, aroma, mouthfeel, taste and overall acceptability using a 9-point hedonic scale.
-Sample D (60% pineapple, 30% watermelon, 10% beetroot) recorded the highest overall acceptability (8.21 ± 0.97) and top scores for taste and mouthfeel (8.27 ± 0.96).
-Sample A (100% pineapple) also performed well (overall 8.07 ± 1.03), while Sample C (70% pineapple, 20% watermelon, 10% beetroot) scored the lowest overall acceptability (6.67 ± 1.11).
+Sensory evaluation results (Table 4) assessed appearance, aroma, mouthfeel, taste and overall acceptability using a 9-point hedonic scale.
+Sample D (60% pineapple, 30% watermelon, 10% beetroot) recorded the highest overall acceptability (8.21 ± 0.97) and top scores for taste and mouthfeel (8.27 ± 0.96 and 8.21± 0.97, respectively).
+Sample A (100% pineapple) also performed well in overall acceptability (8.07 ± 1.03), while Sample C (70% pineapple, 20% watermelon, 10% beetroot) scored the lowest overall acceptability (6.67 ± 1.11).
 The superior acceptability of Sample D suggests that the 60:30:10 ratio provided an optimal balance of sweetness (from pineapple), juiciness/refreshment (from watermelon) and colour/health appeal (from beetroot), a pattern seen in earlier blending studies where blending a sweet fruit with a milder, refreshing fruit improved consumer acceptance (Egbuta and Chima, 2022; Oyeleke et al., 2013).
 The lower acceptability for Sample C may reflect a less favourable sweet–acid balance or perhaps more prominent beetroot flavour at that ratio, since beetroot can impart earthy notes that some consumers find less desirable (Abdo et al., 2020).
 This indicates that while beetroot addition enhances nutritional/mineral value, its proportion must be moderated to maintain consumer acceptability.
-Patir et al. (2019) reported mouthfeel scores ranging from 7.33 to 8.44 while overall acceptability scores ranged from 7.28 to 8.37 respectively.
 These findings underscore the importance of sensory evaluation in formulation; even nutritionally richer blends may be rejected if sensory quality is compromised.
+The results of sensory attributes in the present work are in consonance with that of Patir et al. (2019) who reported mouthfeel and overall acceptability scores ranges of 7.33 to 8.44 and 7.28 to 8.37 respectively.

 Table 4: Sensory Attributes of Mixed Juice